 A key non-financial measure we focus on is Volume Points on a Royalty Basis, or Volume Points, which is essentially our weighted unit measure of product sales volume.
 It is a useful measure that we rely on as it excludes the impact of foreign currency fluctuations and ignores the differences generated by varying retail pricing across geographic markets.
-The Volume Point measure, in the aggregate and in each region, can be a measure of our sales volume as well as of sales volume tends.
-In general, an increase in Volume Points in a particular geographic region or country indicates an increase in our sales volume which results in an increase in our local currency net sales and a decrease in Volume Points in a particular geographic region or country indicates a decrease in our sales volume, which results in decreasing local currency net sales.
+The Volume Point measure, in the aggregate and in each region, can be a measure of our sales volume as well as of sales volume trends.
+In general, an increase in Volume Points in a particular geographic region or country indicates an increase in our local currency net sales; a decrease in Volume Points in a particular geographic region or country indicates a decrease in our sales volume, which results in decreasing local currency net sales.